A Brief History of Aromatherapy

 The re-introduction of essential oils to the western world

-Essential oils were reintroduced into modern medicine during the late 19th and early 20th centuries.
+Essential oils were reintroduced into modern health care during the late 19th and early 20th centuries.

 During World War I, the use of aromatic essences in civilian and military hospitals became widespread.
-One physician in France, Dr. Moncière, used essential oils extensively for their antibacterial and wound-healing properties, and developed several kinds of aromatic ointments.
+One physician in France, Dr. Moncière, used essential oils extensively for their cleansing and restorative properties, and developed several kinds of aromatic ointments.

 René-Maurice Gattefossé, Ph.D., a French cosmetic chemist, is widely regarded as the father of aromatherapy.
 He and a group of scientists began studying essential oils in 1907.